Schools

 2014- 2015, June 2014 – September 2015, video animation program produced– Get Sensational Attention, school-wide program

-The foundation to the method in the WTM program is base on the work of Dr. Moshe Feldenkrais.
+The foundation to the method used in the WTM program is base on the work of Dr. Moshe Feldenkrais.
 He background was in physics and children development.
 The basis of the work looks at how the feeling in the body affects the brain and vice-a-versa.
 The children learn to sense their bodies to understand themselves.

 See the Scientists webpage for a more in-depth look at the science.
 The talk by Catherine Rosasco-Mitchell at the “Movement Is” (2018) conference at Harvard heard here, may also be of interest.
 The talk gives research and six strategies used in schools in addition to the “Get Sensational Attention” program.